Aranyak: Publishing

 Aranyak used to be published serially in a monthly magazine titled Prabasi.
 It was first published as a book by Katyayani Book Stall.
 Presently the edition available is the one published by Mitra & Ghosh Publishers Pvt.
 Ltd. It was first published in May, 1976 and the present paperback classic edition is the 24th print which is dated January, 2010.
 This edition was edited by Shri Taradas Bandyopadhyay, son of the author.

 Translations

 Aranyak has been translated into Sinhala language by Chintha Lakshmi Sinhaarachchi (චින්තා ලක්ෂ්මී සිංහආරච්චි) as Aranakata Pem Banda (අරණකට පෙම් බැඳ).
 The novel has been translated into English by Rimli Bhattacharya as Aranyak: Of the Forest (2002).
 The book has been translated into English in January 2017 by Lucknow-based Suchismita Banerjee Rai.
 The English version is published by Kolkata-based Mitra and Ghosh Publishers.
 The book’s Hindi version was translated by Kallol Chakraborty and was published by Ananya Prakashan in 2022.The book has been translated into Malayalam as "Aaranyakam" by Leela Sarkar in 2008.
+This novel has been translated into French (De la forêt) by France Bhattacharya and published by Zulma in 2020.